michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 - In systems with multiple cores, there are often multiple caches.
 These caches need to stay **coherent** with each other.
 This is managed by **cache coherence protocols** (e.g., MESI protocol), ensuring that changes in one cache are reflected across others to maintain data consistency.

-#### Cache Write Policies

-1. **Write-Through**

-- When data is written to the cache, the same data is **immediately written to the main memory**.
-- Pros: Simpler, and the memory is always up-to-date.
-- Cons: Can be slower due to the constant updating of main memory.

-2. **Write-Back**

-- Data is **only written to the cache** initially, and main memory is updated **later** (when the cache block is evicted or marked dirty).
-- Pros: Faster, as it reduces the number of writes to main memory.
-- Cons: More complex to manage, and main memory can be out of sync with cache until a write-back occurs.

 ---